okeefem3/firebase-workshop-web/README.md

     * git https://git-scm.com/
     * Gitkraken is an easy to use free dekstop client https://www.gitkraken.com/
 * Clone our repository and checkout the connect-to-firebase branch for the starter code
-* You will want a goode code editor, we recommend Visual Studio Code (free) or Webstorm (paid, has free trial)
+* You will want a good code editor, we recommend Visual Studio Code (free) or Webstorm (paid, has free trial)
     * https://code.visualstudio.com/
     * https://www.jetbrains.com/webstorm/
     * Other editors like Sublime and Atom also work well
 * Run `npm install` from the root app directory to install app dependencies
-* run `npm install` from the /functions directory to install cloud functions dependencies
+* Run `npm install` from the /functions directory to install cloud functions dependencies
 * Once you have the project set up, from the root directory you can run `ng serve` and point your browser to http://localhost:4200/
 * The recomended browsers to use for development would be Google Chrome or Mozilla Firefox
     * https://www.google.com/chrome/